Lost on how to get your online directory business out of the depths of page 13 in search results?

 Claim Listing

-Suppose you add the restaurants’ information to your directory, and restaurant owners realize you can send enough customers.
+If you add the restaurants’ information to your directory, and restaurant owners realize that you can send enough customers.
 In that case, they might want to improve the information you added about them on their listings.

 In this case, you may offer them to claim their listings to be able to modify any pertinent data autonomously.